 1 Scope

-The purpose of this draft Recommendation is to provide the conformance testing specification for the MTNM interface specified in the Recommendations ITU-T M.3170 series.
+The purpose of this Recommendation is to provide the conformance testing specification for the MTNM interface specified in the Recommendations ITU-T M.3170 series.

-This draft Recommendation specifies the principals for the conformance testing of MTNM interface, the testing method that will be used for the conformance testing of the MTNM interface, the scope and the contents that will be tested for the conformance of M.3170 series, and the ICS proforma definitions for the MTNM IDL interface.
+It is within the scope of this Recommendation to specify: the principals for the conformance testing of MTNM interface, the testing methodology that will be used for the conformance testing of the MTNM interface, the scope and the contents that will be tested for the conformance of ITU-T M.3170 series of Recommendations, and the ICS proforma definitions for the MTNM IDL interface.

 2 References